-Starting up a business is an exciting time for you.
+Starting up a business is an exciting time.
 It’s great for you to showcase your skills and experience in the business world.
 But unless your background is in management or finance, we know that running your own business can be a steep learning curve.

 Never let that stop you from setting up your own business.
-Our advice on getting your finances right from the beginning can take a lot of stress off your shoulders.
+Our advice is to get your finances right from the beginning as it can take a lot of stress off your shoulders.

 Invoices should include:

 - Your telephone, email and other contact details

 - The name and address of the company you are invoicing

 - The list of products or services you are supplying plus a price for each

 - The VAT amount and percentage for each product/service line

 - The total net amount of the invoice

 - The total VAT charged on the invoice